 Preheat the oven to 350.

 Heat the canola oil in a skillet over medium heat.
-Add the onion, bell pepper, and garlic and sauté until tender.
+Add the onion, bell pepper, garlic and a pinch of salt; sauté until tender.
 Add the beans, broth, chili powder, cumin, oregano, cayenne, bay leaf, and salt and pepper to taste. bring to a boil and then reduce to low heat, simmering for about 10 minutes and stirring occasionally.

 Stir in the spinach and let it wilt.
 With the back of a wooden spoon, mash some of the black beans to thicken the mixture.
-Off the heat, stir in the cream cheese.
+Off the heat, stir in the cream cheese, if using.
 Season the mixture with salt and pepper, if necessary.

-Meanwhile, spray/brush the tortillas with oil, stack in twos, and place in the oven until soft and pliable, about 3-4 minutes.
+Meanwhile, spray/brush the tortillas with oil, stack in twos on a baking sheet, and place in the oven until soft and pliable, about 3-4 minutes.

-Spoon a little bit of the salsa over the bottom of a baking dish.
+Spoon a little bit of the salsa/enchilada sauce over the bottom of a baking dish.

 *I made one batch of sauce, which was not quite saucy enough.
-I think 1.5 would be enough, but why not just make 2 and have some extra for chips? :) Salsa recipe is from Rick Bayless.
+I think 1.5 would be enough, but why not just make 2 and have some extra for chips? 🙂